NextronSystems/thor-util-manual/usage/log-conversion.rst

          --to-log          Convert to Log

 .. note::
-  The feature to convert logs into CSV and CSV-zip was introduced in THOR Util Version 1.11.0
+  The feature to convert logs into CSV and ZIP CSV was introduced in THOR Util version 1.11.0.

 Conversion Examples
 ~~~~~~~~~~~~~~~~~~~

-Here you can find some examples on how to convert logs to different formats.
+The following examples show how to convert logs to different formats.

-Your command should always follow the same structure of a ``--from`` format,
+Each command uses the same structure: a ``--from`` format, a ``--to``
-as well as a ``--to`` format.
-Additionally, you also need to instruct which file
-is your input file ``-f`` and which should be your output file ``-o``.
+format, an input file with ``-f``, and an output file with ``-o``.

 .. code:: console